 Pecs in southern Hungary was founded in ancient Roman times which was named firstly Sopianae.
 Pecs has a rich history with architectural buildings like Pécs Cathedral, Mosque of Pasha Qasim, Synagogue.
 As already seen by buildings, Pecs has been over history multi-ethnic city with different cultures.
 To see Roman history, visit the Necropolis Early Christian Mausoleum.

 19. Visit Eger

-Eger is a northern Hungary city, which is known for its castle, minaret, thermal spas, wine, and baroque buildings.
-The most prominent building in the historical city is Eger Castle with a complex of houses and a museum.
-The 40-meter narrow circular Ottoman Minaret is also unique for this place because there aren’t many minarets that have survived from the Ottoman period.
-Also, close-by is Bolyki Pincészet and Vineyards, where around the spectacular landscapes everybody can taste the local wine.
+Eger is a northern Hungary city known for its castle, minaret, thermal spas, wine, and baroque buildings.
+The most prominent building in the historical town is Eger Castle, with a complex of houses and a museum.
+The 40-meter narrow circular Ottoman Minaret is also unique for this place because few minarets have survived from the Ottoman period.
+Also, close by is Bolyki Pincészet and Vineyards, where around the spectacular landscapes everybody can taste the local wine.

 20. Paddle on Lake Hámori

 Lillafüred is located in Bükk National Park and is the most visited place in that area.
 The romantic place has several things to do.
 Chance to explore the neo-renaissance style Palace Hotel, paddle with a boat on artificial lake Hámori, explore natural caves Anna, István, and Szeleta, and also see the biggest waterfall in Hungary.

 21. Soak in the biggest natural thermal bath: Lake Héviz